Best Openbridge Alternative 2026 - Amazon Data for BigQuery

 | Support | Dedicated Slack channel | Ticket-based |

-With Openbridge, building portfolio segmentation requires SQL queries or dbt models.
-Your data engineers write and maintain the logic.
-With Nova's Custom Breakdowns, anyone on your team can create unlimited dimensions (supplier, brand manager, lifecycle, price tier) and apply them across every dashboard.
+With Openbridge, building portfolio segmentation means SQL queries or dbt models that your data engineers write and maintain.
+With Nova's Custom Breakdowns, anyone on the team can create unlimited dimensions (supplier, brand manager, lifecycle, price tier) and apply them across every dashboard.
 Point-and-click, no code required.
-No competitor in this comparison offers this level of portfolio segmentation without engineering effort.

 Organize your portfolio by: